Anna Maria Marchocka: Early life and education

-Religious career and death
+Religious life

 In her autobiography, Marchocka claims that she was called to the religious life at a young age, and as a young girl pledged to God that she would remain chaste.
 However, she was initially hesitant to take orders out of fear that she was unworthy, and because of concerns she had with the monastic life.
-Marchocka documented that when she was 12, her older sister entered St. Claire's Convent in Nowy Sącz.
+Marchocka documented that when she was 12, her older sister entered St. Clare's Convent in Nowy Sącz.
 She visited the convent with her parents several times and wrote critically of the way the nunnery was run, noting that she was dismayed that the "rule of silence was not maintained" and that she witnessed various other forms of misbehavior.
 It was during a visit to St. Claire's that Marchocka was given a copy of Carmelite reformer and Counter-Reformation author Teresa of Ávila's autobiography and began to learn about the Carmelites.
-In her religious career, Marchocka was frequently referred to as Teresa of Jesus, after Saint Teresa.
-According to Polish scholar Liliana Sikorska, aside from their shared name and faith, however, the connection between these women is fairly loose.

-Marchocka officially entered a Carmelite convent in Krakow at the age of 17.
-Over the course of her tenure in the convent, she ascended to the rank of prioress, and grew to be admired by her sisters for her saintly lifestyle and her "contemplative prayer."
-She was also seen as a protective spirit in the cloister, and it was believed that her prayers saved Carmelite nuns in Lviv from the Cossacks invasion of April 16, 1649.
-Marchocka died on April 19, 1652 in Warsaw, Poland.
+Marchocka entered the Carmelite convent in Kraków at the age of 17.
+Over the course of her tenure in the convent, she ascended to the rank of prioress, and grew to be admired by her sisters for her saintly lifestyle and her "contemplative prayer".
+She was also seen as a protective spirit in the convent, and it was believed that her prayers saved Carmelite nuns in Lviv from the Cossacks invasion of April 16, 1649.
+Marchocka died on April 19, 1652, in Warsaw, Poland.